aaronsaray/aaronsaray.com/_posts/2022-06-23-breaking-down-laravel-unit-tests-into-types.md

 * user under test has premium subscription: true
 * user under test has premium subscription and basic subscription: true
 * user under test has basic subscription: false
-* user under test has basic subscription, second user in db has premium subscription: true
+* user under test has basic subscription, second user in db has premium subscription: false

 That last bullet point is an example of things that should be tested (are we sure we're targeting the right user?
 What if our gate was just searching the first user, or any user, with premium) but are hard to really set up for a full end point test.
 Why would I need to do a search through a full end point with processed data, when really I just want to check one instance of the gate's logic.